 With the exception of the May Term Program in Luxembourg, Clark does not have its own summer study abroad programs.
 However, students can be pre-approved for a summer program and gain up to 2 Clark units of transfer credit per program, per summer.

-Please review the summer study away policy and application before applying.
+It is important that students review the summer study away policy and application before applying.

 The level varies depending on the program and/or the institution, but in general, all study abroad program courses are registered as at least 200-level courses.
 However, each department makes a determination on the equivalent course level at Clark.
 We are happy to direct you to the course catalogue/descriptions of overseas programs, if they are available.

 Yes, although students do not have to go on a program that is attached to their major.
+See Programs by Major or come see us during Drop-in hours!

 Academic support varies depending on the program type, educational system, country and culture.